raycast/extensions/extensions/bugzilla/README.md

 `Bugzilla_api_key: ${apiKey}`
 (`${apiKey}` will be interpolated to the provided API key).

-In the current scope of the extension, no plans to support any operations that modify bugs in Bugzilla.
+In the current scope of the extension, there are no plans to support any operations that modify bugs in Bugzilla.
 The extension aims to provide information at a glance, especially if working with multiple instances.
 Users should keep using the web interface to modify Bugzilla bugs.

 ## Commands

+### `Manage Bugzilla Instances`

+Add/Manage Bugzilla instances.

 ### `Open Bugs Reported By Me`